KNIGHT TYME

 This is not a simple task.
 He must find all the pieces of a time machine so he can assemble it and travel to his own time.
 The Paradox Police are waiting thirty days into MK's future, so there's a time limit in the game - if our tin suited hero doesn't locate the Tyme Guardians and get back into the past quickly enough, he'll end up in clink.
 Five Eyed Jack, king of the Space Pirates must also be avoided according to the inlay - he's a really nasty piece of work.
 A close watch must also be kept on Magic Knight's energy and happiness levels, for if they fall too low, he expires.

-The first roblem to be solved involves getting the human crew members to acknowledge your existence.
-Officially, Magic Knight is a stow-away, so in order to ingratiate himself with the crew of the USS Pisces he must somehow obtain an identification card - they're only prepared to hear the voice of officialdom.
-The droid members of the crew and Derby 4 - the Transputer - aren't quite as snobby as the human contingent.
+The first problem to be solved involves getting the human crew members to acknowledge your existence.
+Officially, Magic Knight is a stow-away, so in order to ingratiate himself with the crew of the USS Pisces he must somehow obtain an identification card — they’re only prepared to hear the voice of officialdom.
+The droid members of the crew and Derby 4 — the Transputer — aren’t quite as snobby as the human contingent.
 If you ask them nicely they may even help you get the ID card...
-This isn't much use on its own, as it is blank.
-MK must find a camera and some film and by being creepy to the robots on board, he has to arrange to have his photo taken, and then add the snapshot to the ID card which then confers an 'authentic' identification to the wearer.
-Once this is done Magic Knight can start giving orders to the crew members and begin bossing them about - very satisfying after their early rudeness.
-When the pilot has been provided with the appropriate equipment, Magic Knight can order him to drive round the galaxy - and a neat space-flight sequence pops onto the Bridge viewscreen during flight.
+This isn’t much use on its own, as it is blank.
+MK must find a camera and some film and by being creepy to the robots on board, he has to arrange to have his photo taken, and then add the snapshot to the ID card which then confers an ‘authentic’ identification to the wearer.
+Once this is done Magic Knight can start giving orders to the crew members and begin bossing them about — very satisfying after their early rudeness.
+When the pilot has been provided with the appropriate equipment, Magic Knight can order him to drive round the galaxy — and a neat space-flight sequence pops onto the Bridge viewscreen during flight.

 The player interfaces with the game via an improved version of the user friendly window/menu system that was christened Windowmation in Spellbound.
 Using either the joystick or keyboard, commands are given by selecting options from a series of nested menus that window onto the screen.
 A wide range of activities is catered for, including examining objects and characters in the game, giving orders, reading things, calling up status reports and so on.
 New options appear on the main menu as the game progresses and problems are solved.